Comment on "Chiral symmetry restoration, the eigenvalue density of the Dirac operator, and the axial U(1) anomaly at finite temperature"

 A characterization of $P(m,A)$ that I believe is in the spirit of Ref.~\cite{Aoki:2012yj}, and that allows one to derive Eq.~\eqref{eq:aft_crit5} from Eq.~\eqref{eq:aft_crit4}, is the following.
 The arguments are heuristic, and any issue of rigor in the construction of the various measures involved is ignored.
-One starts by writing the thermodynamic limit of the expectation value of a generic observable $\mathcal{G}(A)$ depending only on gauge fields as $\la\mathcal{G}(A)\ra = \int D\!A \, \mathcal{P}(m,A) \mathcal{G}(A)$, for a suitable measure $D\!A \, \mathcal{P}(m,A)$ on the space of configurations of infinite volume, assumed to be well-behaved in the chiral limit.
+One starts by writing the thermodynamic limit of the expectation value of a generic observable $\mathcal{G}(A)$ depending only on gauge fields as $\la\mathcal{G}(A)\ra = \int D\!A \, \mathcal{P}(m,A) \mathcal{G}(A)$, for a suitable measure $D\!A \, \mathcal{P}(m,A)$ on the space of configurations of infinite volume, assumed to be well behaved in the chiral limit.
 This measure typically vanishes in most of configuration space, and has support only on the configurations that remain relevant in the thermodynamic limit.
-If one now assumes that the (mass-dependent) support $S_m(\mathcal{P})$ of $\mathcal{P}(m,A)$ and the (mass-independent) support $S(\Oc)$ of $\Oc(A)^{l_0}$, which is the same as the support of $\Oc(A)$, overlap in a region of measure $O(m^{k_0})$ according to $D\!A\,\mathcal{P}(m,A)$, and that in the chiral limit $\Oc(A)$ remains bounded in this region, it is possible to formally define the measure $D\!A \,P(m,A)$ appearing in Eq.~\eqref{eq:aft_crit4} so that it leads to Eq.~\eqref{eq:aft_crit5}.
-Indeed, denoting with $\chi_R(A)$ the indicator function of the set of configurations $R$, one has for any $l$
+If one now assumes that the (mass-dependent) support $S_m(\mathcal{P})$ of $\mathcal{P}(m,A)$ and the (mass-independent) support $S(\Oc)$ of $\Oc(A)^{l_0}$, which is the same as the support of $\Oc(A)$ (for $l_0\ge 1$), overlap in a region of measure $O(m^{k_0})$ according to $D\!A\,\mathcal{P}(m,A)$, and that in the chiral limit $\Oc(A)$ remains bounded in this region, it is possible to define in a meaningful way the measure $D\!A \,P(m,A)$ appearing in Eq.~\eqref{eq:aft_crit4}, leading in turn to Eq.~\eqref{eq:aft_crit5}.
+Indeed, denoting with $\chi_R(A)$ the indicator function of the set of configurations $R$, and setting $P_{\Oc}(m,A) \equiv m^{-k_0}\mathcal{P}(m,A) \chi_{S(\Oc)}(A)$, one has